 |Fall 2022 (Begins August 22, 2022)||July 27|

 |Summer 2023 A/C (Begins May 8, 2023)||April 21|

 |Summer 2023 B (Begins June 19, 2023)||April 21|

 2. Complete Orientation

-Orientation is mandatory for freshman and transfer students.
+Orientation is mandatory for first year and transfer students.
 It’s where you’ll connect with an advisor, register for classes and learn about life at FIU.
 Visit Orientation & Family Programs to learn more.

-The University Graduate School hosts a separate university-wide graduate orientation for all newly admitted students.
-It is a highly recommended event (even for FIU alumni) as they will discuss policy and procedures that will impact your graduate education as well as provide information on graduate funding opportunities.
+The University Graduate School hosts a separate university-wide graduate orientation for all newly admitted graduate students.
+At Graduate Student Orientation they discuss policy and procedures that will impact your graduate education as well as provide information on graduate life at FIU.

-Graduate students will receive an email with instructions on how to sign up closer to the start of the term, or you may contact for further details:
+Graduate students will receive an email with instructions closer to the start of the term.
+For further details contact:

 University Graduate School